microsoft/NubesGen/docs/runtimes/docker.md

 It comes with two options: "Docker with a Dockerfile" and "Docker with Spring Boot".

-## What Azure resources will be created
+## Which Azure resources will be created

 NubesGen will generate: